Myanmar coup to dampen U.S. trade, impact footwear companies, experts warn

 Most of the U.S. work was in relatively low capital-intensive industries and could be relocated fairly easily, Reinsch said.
 “It’s not semiconductors.
 These factories are relatively easy to set up,” he said.

-The American Footwear and Apparel Association and the U.S. Chamber of Commerce had no immediate comment.
+“We urge the full and immediate restoration of democratic rights and institutions,” he said.
+“Our hearts and prayers are with the Myanmar people for a swift, peaceful, and democratic resolution to this crisis – one that does not take away the economic progress made by the hardworking people of Myanmar.”

+A spokesperson for H&M said the company was monitoring events and was in close contact with suppliers, but had no immediate plans to change its sourcing strategy.
+“We are closely following the developments, but refrain from speculating about what this will mean for us going forward,” the official said.

-Reporting by Andrea Shalal; additional reporting by Simon Lewis; Editing by Heather Timmons and Rosalba O’Brien
+Reporting by Andrea Shalal; additional reporting by Simon Lewis in Washington and Anna Ringstrom in Stockholm; Editing by Heather Timmons and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.